isabella232/docs-13/docs/guides/Uploading_images.md

 ## Setup - Retrieving the API Key

 Before we get started we need our Filestack API Key and our projectId/Bucket name.
-These are available in your project settings under "Asset Config"
+These are available in your project settings under `Basic Config`

 ![Asset Settings](../img/guides/asset_settings.png)